Engineering-Research-and-Development/circular-twain_industrial_data_platform/README.md

 - [**TimescaleDB**](https://docs.timescale.com/): a high performance PostgreSQL database designed to work with time-series data.

 ### Digital Models and Vocabularies

 - The [**Smart Data Models Initiative**](https://www.fiware.org/smart-data-models/) implements the digital models and vocabulary vertical of the Circular TwAIn reference architecture.
 This initiative results particularly suitable in the digital twin context since it aims to standardize data models under common structures, hence improving data interoperability.
-Thanks to the smart data models, the data producer can refer to common structures for their digital twin, making available their *schema* (or a part of it) in Orion.
+Thanks to the smart data models, a data producer can refer to common structures for their digital twin, making available their *schema* (or a part of it) in Orion.
 Moreover, *specifications* and *example payloads* in NGSI-LD standard are available to operators to facilitate transformation and mapping operations.
 - The [**Asset Administration Shell (AAS)**](https://www.iec.ch/ords/f?p=103:38:614011165317679::::FSP_ORG_ID,FSP_APEX_PAGE,FSP_PROJECT_ID:1250,23,103536) serves as the standardized digital depiction of an asset, forming the foundation for the interoperability of components in Industrie 4.0 systems.
 The AAS can represent a simple component, a machine, or a plant at any level within the equipment hierarchy.
 Manufacturers provide their customers with standardized digital representations by creating AASs for each asset type and instance.
 Throughout the lifespan of an asset, the information within its AAS is updated by system designers, asset users, applications, processes, and the asset itself, until its eventual disposal.